EVORA-project/evora-ontology/models/docs/licensingOrAttribution.md

 # Slot: licensing or attribution (licensingOrAttribution)

-_A text or html code that provides any related data sharing licence and/or attribution_
+_A text or html code that provides any related data sharing licence and/or attribution._